mlndshh/mlndshh.github.io/_posts/2020-11-24-DICOM-Networking.markdown

 `"store" : ["STORESCP", "host.docker.internal", 2001]`

 This is basically letting the Orthanc server know of AE Title `STORESCP` with the address `host.docker.internal` and port `2001`.
-This is because we'll be running the `storescp` command that will listen on port 2001.
+This is because we'll be running the `storescp` command that will listen on port 2001. `host.docker.internal` is used to communicate with the host machine.
 Let's try it out now!

 We'll first start with `storescp` by using the command `storescp -v 2001` (`-v` is for verbose mode).
 After this we will use `movescu` by using `movescu -v -P -k 0008,0052="PATIENT" -k PatientID="CLU121161" -aem "STORESCP" localhost 4242`